 We’ve been Partnering with Schools for Over Two Decades

 In 1990, philanthropists Lilo and Gerard Leeds founded ISA as a non-profit organization committed to improving the educational conditions and outcomes for America’s underserved youth.
 In 2000, after 10 years of measurable success, ISA resolved to extend its reach to serve more students.
 Under the leadership of Dr. Gerry House, a nationally recognized educator, ISA became a close partner to schools, with an implementation model grounded in educational research and practitioner expertise.

-In 2001, ISA tapped NCREST, the National Center for Restructuring Education, Schools & Teaching at Teachers College, Columbia University, as a strategic education partner.
+In 2001, ISA tapped NCREST, the National Center for Restructuring Education, Schools & Teaching (NCREST) at Teachers College, Columbia University, as a strategic education partner.
 NCREST’s co-director, Dr. Jacqueline Ancess, has collaborated with ISA on the design, development and implementation of ISA’s high school reform model and continues to be an active ISA partner.

 Impacting Students’ Lives Motivates Us, Too

 Our students are like yours.
 The majority of students in ISA schools are from low-income and high-need families: over 70% of the students are free/reduced lunch eligible and over 60% enter 9th grade with significant deficits in math and literacy.

 ISA’s whole school reform approach has been validated by two independent and rigorous evaluations as effective for increasing the achievement of high-need students in general, and African American male students in particular.
 These evaluations determined that students in ISA high schools have better attendance rates, accumulate more academic credits, are less likely to drop out, and more likely to graduate from high school within four years than their comparison peers.